midnightmeshllc/Midnight.SOAP.SDK/README.md

 ## Usage

 ### 1. Authentication
-**IMPORTANT: Never expose your developer token in client-side code or public repositories.**
+**IMPORTANT: Never expose your developer token in client-side code or public repositories.
+Use a secrets manager or json configuration files that are in the .gitignore file**
 ```csharp
 using Midnight.SOAP.SDK;